Shafi Goldwasser

-Shafrira Goldwasser (שפרירה גולדווסר; born 1959) is an Israeli-American computer scientist and winner of the Turing Award in 2012.
-She is the RSA Professor of Electrical Engineering and Computer Science at Massachusetts Institute of Technology; a professor of mathematical sciences at the Weizmann Institute of Science, Israel; the director of the Simons Institute for the Theory of Computing at the University of California, Berkeley; and co-founder and chief scientist of Duality Technologies.
+Shafrira Goldwasser (שפרירה גולדווסר; born 1959) is an Israeli-American computer scientist.
+She is the RSA Professor of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology, a professor of mathematical sciences at the Weizmann Institute of Science, the former director of the Simons Institute for the Theory of Computing, and co-founder and chief scientist of Duality Technologies.
+In 2012, she won the ACM Turing Award.

 Education and early life

-Born in New York City, Goldwasser obtained her Bachelor of Science degree in 1979 in mathematics and science from Carnegie Mellon.
-She continued her studies in computer science at Berkeley, receiving a Master of Science degree in 1981 and a PhD in 1984.
-While at Berkeley, she and her doctoral advisor, Manuel Blum, would propose the Blum-Goldwasser cryptosystem.
+Goldwaseer was born in New York City and grew up in Tel Aviv.
+She later returned to the US and obtained her bachelor's degree in 1979 in mathematics and science from Carnegie Mellon.
+She received a master's degree in 1981 and PhD in 1984 from Berkeley advised by Manuel Blum.

+While at Berkeley, Goldwasser worked on cryptography and algorithmic number theory.
+She and Blum proposed the Blum-Goldwasser cryptosystem.
+Along with Silvio Micali, also a student at Berkeley at the time, she introduced the notion of probabilistic encryption where one message can be encrypted probabilistically to many different ciphertexts, which is more resistant to chosen-plaintext attacks.

 Career and research

 Goldwasser joined MIT in 1983, and in 1997 became the first holder of the RSA Professorship.
 She became a professor at the Weizmann Institute of Science, concurrent to her professorship at MIT, in 1993.
 She is a member of the theory of computation group at MIT Computer Science and Artificial Intelligence Laboratory.
-In 2005, Goldwasser was elected a member of the National Academy of Engineering for contributions to cryptography, number theory, and complexity theory, and their applications to privacy and security, and in 2006, Berkeley awarded her its Computer Science Distinguished Alumni Award.

-Goldwasser was a co-recipient of the 2012 Turing Award for "revolutionizing the science of cryptography".

-Since November 2016, Goldwasser has been serving as the chief scientist and co-Founder of Duality Technologies, a US-based start-up which offers secure data analytics using advanced cryptographic techniques.
-She is also a scientific advisor for several technology startups in the security area, including QED-it, specializing in the Zero Knowledge Blockchain, and Algorand, a pure proof-of-stake blockchain.
+In November 2016, along with several colleagues including Vinod Vaikuntanathan, Goldwasser co-founded Duality Technologies in order to commercialize fully homomorphic encryption.
+She is also a scientific advisor for several technology startups, including QED-it, specializing in the Zero Knowledge Blockchain, and Algorand, a pure proof-of-stake blockchain founded by her collaborator Silvio Micali.

-On January 1, 2018, she became the director of Berkeley's Simons Institute for the Theory of Computing.
+On January 1, 2018, she became the director of Simons Institute for the Theory of Computing, a position she held until August 2024.